Journey to the Far Side of the Sun: Plot

 Neuman and EUROSEC official Lise Hartman question Ross, who denies that he aborted the mission.
 Later, Kane dies of his injuries.
 Ross discovers that people are now driving on the wrong side of the road and that he can no longer read printed text because it is all backwards.
 He comes to the realisation that he is indeed on the unknown planet, a Counter-Earth where every detail is a mirror image of his Earth.
 Ross's wife Sharon refuses to accept his claims, but Webb is convinced when Ross demonstrates his ease in reading reflected text and Kane's post mortem examination reveals that his internal organs are on the "wrong" side of his body.
 Ross theorises that the two Earths are parallel and that his counterpart from this world is experiencing similar events on his Earth.
 Webb proposes that Ross retrieve the flight recorder from the orbiting Phoenix and return home.

 EUROSEC builds a new Dove designed to be compatible with the reversed technologies of Phoenix.
 Modifications include reverse-polarisation of the electrical circuits.
 Ross blasts off in the spacecraft, which he has named Doppelganger, and attempts to dock with Phoenix.
-However, the electrical systems malfunction, crippling the spacecraft, causing it to fall back towards the Space Centre.
+However, the electrical systems malfunction, crippling the spacecraft and causing it to fall back towards the Space Centre.
 EUROSEC are unable to correct the fault and Doppelganger crashes into a parked spacecraft, killing Ross and starting a chain reaction that destroys much of the Space Centre.
 All records of Ross's presence on the Counter-Earth are lost in the disaster.

-Years later, Webb, now confined to a wheelchair and in a much-diminished mental state, is admitted to a nursing home, where he sees his reflection in a mirror.
+Years later, Webb, now using a wheelchair and in a much-diminished mental state, is admitted to a nursing home, where he sees his reflection in a mirror.
 He rolls forward quickly, trying to touch his doppelganger, but crashes into the mirror and dies.